zgolkhou/alert_tools/Document/test1.md

 ## Contributing

-If you would like to contribute to the project, please read our [contributor documentation](http://jupyter.readthedocs.io/en/latest/contributor/content-contributor.html).
+If you would like to contribute to the project, please read our [contributor documentation]